Abdullahadex/Holiday-project-/README.md

 ## Acknowledgments

 - Icons and emojis used in the application
-- Inspiration from various activity suggestion platforms
+- Inspiration from various holiday planning platforms